JACKSONVILLE, Fla. – A warm fall-like pattern starts to take shape Sunday and through the first half of the week as September ends and October begins.

 Another nice day on Monday, with a chance of scattered showers in the late afternoon.

-There is a disturbance off the coast of Cape Verde Eastern and Central Tropical Atlantic.
-It is a low-pressure shift that is tailing Tropical Storm Joyce.
+A disturbance off the coast of Cape Verde Eastern and Central Tropical Atlantic (AL90) is a low-pressure system behind Tropical Storm Joyce.
 It will likely continue to develop and become a tropical depression by next week.
 It will follow a similar path as Tropical Storm Joyce.

 Western Caribbean Sea and Gulf of Mexico there is an area of low pressure that will continue to grow and develop, likely into a tropical depression and then a storm.
 According to models, wind patterns and the NHC it is expected to move northwestward into the Gulf of Mexico.
+This is the same area of formation as Helene and will be monitored closely.
 Formation chance through 48 hours is 0 percent.
 Formation chance through 7 days is 50 percent.